 The sequence that follows is suggested for full-time students.
 Part-time students wil need more time to complete this program.
 This certificate may be completed in one semester.

 Fall Semester Spring Semester

-YEAR BUS 1103 BUS 22403 Elective course3-5
+YEAR BUS 1103 BUS 22403 Elective course

-1st TOTAL9-11 see Additional Requirements above TOTAL
+1st TOTAL9-11 see Additional Requirements above TOTAL6-8 see Additional Requirements above